 Camping at Little Heart Lake on the West Fork Foss Lakes Trail

-At around 4pm biting flies and mosquitos began coming out and with our dog we decided it was best we stay in the tent.
-So after a quick and cold dip in the lake, we posted up in the tent to avoid the relentless swarms of bugs.
+At around 4 pm, biting flies and mosquitos began coming out, and with our dog, we decided it was best that we stay in the tent.
+So, after a quick and cold dip in the lake, we posted up in the tent to avoid the relentless swarms of bugs.
 We drank boxed wine and had a lovely evening inside the tent.

 Day 2: Big Heart Lake